jasongaylord/JasonGaylord.com/_posts/2018/10/2018-10-26-filtering-artifacts-in-azure-devops.md

 ![https://cdn.jasongaylord.com/images/2018/10/26/Artifacts_Default_View.png](https://cdn.jasongaylord.com/images/2018/10/26/Artifacts_Default_View.png)

-However, if you choose the Source dropdown menu, you can choose ‘This Feed' to see only your packages that you've uploaded.
+However, if you choose the Source dropdown menu, you can choose 'This Feed' to see only your packages that you've uploaded.

 ![https://cdn.jasongaylord.com/images/2018/10/26/Artifacts_This_Feed.png](https://cdn.jasongaylord.com/images/2018/10/26/Artifacts_This_Feed.png)